christophercampbell/dseq/README.md

-# DSEQ - Distributed Sequence Generator
+# DSEQ - Distributed Byte Sequencer

-A distributed sequence generator built with Go and CometBFT, providing reliable and consistent sequence numbers across multiple nodes.
+A distributed byte sequencer built with Go and CometBFT that produces a uniform sequence of bytes from multiple uncoordinated producers.
+The system ensures that all nodes maintain the same sequence of bytes, even when they receive different input transactions.

 ## Features

-- Distributed sequence generation
+- Distributed byte sequence coordination
+- Byzantine Fault Tolerance (BFT) consensus
-- Multi-node support
+- Multi-node support with independent inputs
+- Consistent byte sequence across all nodes
 - Load testing capabilities
 - Health monitoring
 - Metrics collection
 - Tracing support
 - Structured logging

+## How It Works

+DSEQ uses CometBFT's BFT consensus to ensure that all nodes maintain the same sequence of bytes, regardless of the order or source of incoming transactions.
+This is achieved through:

+1. **Transaction Broadcasting**: Nodes broadcast their transactions to the network
+2. **Consensus**: CometBFT's BFT consensus ensures all nodes agree on the transaction order
+3. **Sequence Generation**: Each node processes the same sequence of transactions in the same order
+4. **Consistency**: All nodes produce identical byte sequences despite receiving different inputs

 ## Prerequisites